ganesh2925/AI-Trip-Planner/README.md

 # AI Trip Planner

-#### This project is an AI-powered trip planning tool that helps users create and visualize travel itineraries.
+#### This project is an AI-powered trip-planning tool that helps users create and visualize travel itineraries.
 Built using React, Vite, and TailwindCSS, it integrates with AI services to enhance the user experience.

 ![Full-Size-Screeshot](https://github.com/user-attachments/assets/64b411b3-713f-4e45-9191-564aea0fe269)
 <br />